devconcept/ng-shopping-cart/docs/guide-package/guide/styling.md

 @import "../node_modules/ng-shopping-cart/styles/scss/_lib.scss"; // <-- Add the library styles
 //  @import "../node_modules/ng-shopping-cart/styles/scss/index"; <-- You could also use the index file instead.

+// Include mixins and other classes that depends of library styles after importing it
 ```

 All you need to do is locate the `_lib` scss file changing the values before you imported it, then it will compile to CSS with your values instead of the library defaults and now you have a grid with `15` columns which can fit your five items.
 This is possible because all included variables are marked with the `!default` flag.